AlixH/pws/README.md

-# Prog Web - Client & Server side : Development of a collaborative platform for exchanging audio plugins
+# Prog Web - Client & Server side : Development of a collaborative platform for exchanging audio plugins  :musical_note:  :notes: :heart:

 In this document, you will find:
 - Student names